cpmpercussion/homepage/_posts/2011-07-30-lunch-in-nyc.md

 type: post
 published: true
 meta: {}
+description: "Chrissy and I had great lunch in the East village yesterday.
+It was soooo hot."
 ---

 Chrissy and I had great lunch in the East village yesterday.
 It was soooo hot.